jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_1.rst

 *********************************************************************************

 * I close ``test_streamlit_calculator.py``, ``streamlit_calculator.py`` in the :ref:`editor<2 editors>`
 * I click in the first terminal_, then use :kbd:`q` on the keyboard to leave the tests.
-The terminal_ goes back to the command line
+The terminal_ goes back to the command line.

 * I `change directory`_ to the parent of ``calculator``